“Women work in science, technology, mathematics. People need to see us in these roles”

 Ana Freire, professor at UPF, shared her experience as a woman working in technology, “mostly a masculine sector,” she notes.
 “I never experienced discrimination, but I still have some anecdotes to tell.
 Sometimes in conferences, people came and asked me who was the programmer, even if that was me.
 This is why it is so important to present women working in science, technology, mathematics, so that it becomes familiar for people to see us in these roles.”

-The video concludes with a good advise: “The advice I’d give to my 12 y.o. self is: don’t be afraid of anything, all will go fine.
-I think it’s a good advice for a 12 y.o. girl and for a 30 y.o. woman,” says UB PhD student Giulia Binotto and BGSMath member.
+Finally, UB PhD student Giulia Binotto and BGSMath member has a message for all: “The advice I’d give to my 12 y.o. self is: don’t be afraid of anything, all will go fine.
+I think it’s a good advice for a 12 y.o. girl and for a 30 y.o. woman,” she says.